 With regard to technology, the LPA Corporate Plan states that the "LPA closely monitors technological changes in commercial navigation and is positioning itself to play a leadership role on pilotage related aspects.
 The LPA is examining how technologies and software currently being developed or already available would allow pilotage services and ship transits to be more efficient.
 Accordingly, the LPA is leading a development project to optimize ship transits under the conduct of a pilot.
 This project will also position the Authority to play a role in remote pilotage projects and the potential arrival of Marine Autonomous Surface Ships (MASS)."
-The Optimized Pilotage Services project, predicted for delivery in 2024, will seek to align pilot taskings and ship speeds with berth and anchorage availability to avoid congestion and unnecessary waits.
-A related technological initiative is the LPA and Port of Montreal's project in partnership with Global Spatial Technology Solutions Ltd. (GSTS) to create an AI-enabled tracking and optimization of oceanic transits for just-in-time ship arrivals based on berth availability.
+The Optimized Pilotage Services project, predicted for delivery in 2024, will seek to align pilot taskings and ship speeds with berth and anchorage availability and traffic to avoid congestion and unnecessary waits.
+A related technological initiative is the LPA and Port of

-&lt;sup>18 Etienne Landry, (2023) LPA Brief to Shipping Federation's Mariners' Workshop
+&lt;sup>18 Etienne Landry, LPA Brief to Shipping Federation's 2023 Mariners' Workshop